beojan/atlas-mpl/README.rst

 - physics (the package)
 - siunitx

+To check if all necessary packages are installed, try building ``atlas_mpl_style/testing/ampl-test.tex``.

 On Arch (and related distributions), the ``texlive-most`` group is sufficient.

 On Debian (Jessie or above) or Ubuntu (18.04+), the following set of packages should be sufficient.
 It is however highly recommended